DJKieranl29/SWAM-UPDATE-LOGS/update.md

 - CSV exports are automatically filtered by current permissions
 - Time thresholds can be adjusted in the database if needed
 - All existing workflows remain unchanged

-### **For Developers**
-- Filter logic is centralized in loader functions
-- Export functionality is client-side for performance
-- Role validation follows existing patterns

 ---